ErinBecker/digital-humanities-phylogenetics/presentations/ten-simple-rules.md

 - Meet in person if possible (or meet regularly in some way)
     - Your mode of working may be different than your collaborators
     - Why is this important?
+- How do you call a notebook from another GitHub repo?